Langley Vale Wood

 Langley Vale Wood is one of four First World War Centenary woods created by the Woodland Trust.
 It is located in Langley Vale, near Epsom, on the North Downs.
 It consists of 641 acres, including some ancient woodland (120 acres) and open downland.
-Access is by public right of way and there is currently no parking next to the site.
+Access is by public right of way and there is a charging car park at the site.

 Parts of the site near Walton-on-the-Hill and Tadworth were used for army training during the First World War and 8,000 troops were billeted here at Tadworth Camp.
 Nearby Round Wood was used for gas training.
 Not far away was Woodcote Park Convalescent Camp.

 The site was purchased by the Woodland Trust in 2014 and they have since planted about 180,000 trees.
-It was opened in 2015 by HRH the Princess Royal.
+Langley Vale Wood was formally opened on 24 June 2015 by HRH the Princess Royal.

 The Woodland Trust have commissioned several installations around the site.